KohakuBlueleaf/Kohaku-NAI/README.md

 And then use `python ./gr_client.py` to run it.

+---

+### Standalone Client
+`python ./cli_client.py --help` for more informations.

+---

 ### Generation Server
 Put your NAI token into `token` in the server section in the `config.toml`.

 use `python ./gen_server.py` to run it.

-You can also use uvicorn to deploy it:
+You can also use uvicorn to deploy it: (not recommended)
 ```
 uvicorn gen_server:app
 ```

+---

 ### DC bot
-**experimental, coding skill are required for use it at this time**

-For now, dc bot's config for gen server is hard coded.
-If you want to use it, change the content in the dc-bot-config.json

-And then find the url/password in `dc_bot/dc_views.py` and `dc_bot/nai_bot.py`.
-Change them into your url.

-(Due to the property of DC bot, I have no plan to add "local gen" for it.
-Start to use gen server!)
+Check the example `dc-bot-config.json`.
+Change the token/prefix to your bot's.
+And the `url` and `passowrd` are for your gen-server.

+---

 ## Future Plan
 * Client
     - [ ] Better Client (maybe static website implemented in Vue)
     - [x] sd-webui extensions
     - [x] Discord bot
+    - [x] CLI
 * Utils
     - [ ] Random Prompts
     - [x] Wildcard [built-in extensions]